COMP122/comp122-s23/format-encodings/encode_float.md

       - Add the bias to the exponent, say 15.
    3. Mantissa:
       - Determine the number of bits in the coefficient
-        * i.e., determine the position of the MSB of the coefficient)
+        * i.e., determine the position of the MSb of the coefficient
       - Shift the normalized number to obtain the mantissa
         * the mantissa, which represents a fractional value is now left justified in the register